perdy/health-check/README.rst

 :Status: Production/Stable
 :Author: José Antonio Perdiguero López

-Django Status is an application for Django projects that provides an API to check the status of some parts and some utilities like ping requests.
+Django Status is an application that provides an API to check the status of some parts and some utilities like ping requests.
+This application can works as standalone or included in a Django project.

 Quick start
 ===========